sabn0/ParsedToPlot-Rs/README.md

 in python).
 Such strings will have "double leaves" (see an example below).
 Alternatively, the strings can have singular leaves, representing, for example, mathematical expressions.
 * For dependency trees, the programs takes a conll format, in which every token has 10 fields, separated by tab, and presented in a new line.
-Sentences are separated by an empty line. (see an example below, using the output of [spaCy](https://spacy.io/) in python).
+Sentences are separated by an empty line. (see an example below, using an output from [spaCy](https://spacy.io/) in python).
-* For multiple inputs of the same type, the program will expect 3 arguments from the command line :
+* For multiple inputs of the same type, the program expects 3 arguments from the command line :
     * input type ("c" = constituency / "d" = dependency), String
     * input file path, String
     * output path, String